-A powerful job search strategy, story telling is a compelling way to draw people in and illustrate your unique promise of value in the marketplace.
+A powerful job search strategy, structured storytelling is a compelling way to draw people in and illustrate your unique promise of value in the marketplace.

-An extremely useful personal branding tool as well, story telling can help you uncover your key personal attributes, if you're having difficulty defining them.
+An extremely useful personal branding tool, storytelling can help you uncover your key personal attributes, if you're having difficulty defining them.

-As you'll see, telling your story can make all the difference in your resume, other career marketing documents, job interviewing, and networking.
+As you'll see, storytelling can make all the difference in your resume, online profiles, other job search marketing documents, job interviewing, and networking.

-Bring together your career success stories using either of the following approaches:
+Bring together your career success stories using either of the following structured approaches: